arturdoruch/http/README.md

 }
 ```

-### Convert response to JSON a array representation
+### Convert response to JSON or array representation
 You can easy convert ```ArturDoruch\Http\Response\Response``` objects collection
 into json representation
 ```php